boosterKRD/boosterKRD.github.io/_posts/2024-09-28-RDS_password_rotation.md

 	•	Monitoring: Set up monitoring and alerts for your Lambda function to catch any rotation failures.
 	•	Secrets Permissions: Ensure that the Lambda execution role has the necessary permissions to access Secrets Manager and RDS.
 	•	Testing: Test the rotation manually to verify that everything works as expected.

+> ℹ️ **INFO:**
+This example is for educational purposes only and does not meet production security requirements.
+When working with production systems, the choice of a proper and secure architecture for VPC, subnets, security groups, etc., is your responsibility.

 ## References
 - [AWS Secrets Manager Documentation](https://docs.aws.amazon.com/secretsmanager/)